VoltDB/meshmonitor/README.md

 ```

 Meshmonitor processes include the list of all known nodes in the mesh in the "ping" message.
 Through this mechanism
-each node learns about all other nodes and a stable mesh is achieved after few iterations of message exchange.
+each node learns about all other nodes and a stable mesh is achieved after a few iterations of message exchange.
 The only
-requirement is that each new meshmonitor needs to connect to at leas one other that is already connected to the mesh.
+requirement is that each new meshmonitor needs to connect to at least one other that is already connected to the mesh.

-This is simple concept in reality and can be fulfilled by starting all meshmonitor processes and passing one IP address
+The mesh is easy to create by simply starting all meshmonitor processes and specifying the IP address
-of one of the participating meshmonitor processes.
-Example:
+of one of the participating nodes as the first argument.
+For example:

 ```shell
 # On server 192.161.0.2 start meshmonitor and ask it to join 192.161.0.1